prana-W/LiNo/server/src/sockets/DONTREADME.md

 # Middlewares

 - verifyAccessToken - To verify the accessToken sent by the client (do at connection itself, if not, emit inValidToken event and disconnect the socket)

-# Future of LiNo

-## MCP Implementation (sounds cool, that's it)

-- AI will itself consume the packets of string from newly added DB entries and refine it and update the DB entry.
-- It can also make a summary from it and also form important topics/flow of topics from it and add all of it into the DB by itself.
-- User will see 'Refining...' on the frontend if the AI is doing its work.
-- We can use multiple AI models to do the work, one for refining, one for summarizing and one for important topics/flow of topics.
-- We can use a queue system to manage the load on the AI models, so that we don't overload them and also to ensure that the packets of string are processed in the order they are received.

-## Redis caching for frequent DB queries like fetching public lectures information